xtxerr/dirtyflows/README.md

 # dirtyflows
-Nfdump based Prometheus NetFlow (v9) exporter.

-Creates ASN/peer-based traffic statistics, which can be gathered with your favorite graphing/dashboard suite, eg. Grafana.
+Creates ASN/peer-based traffic statistics from nfdump and feeds them into Prometheus, which can be gathered with your favorite graphing/dashboard suite, eg. Grafana.

 # License and Copyright